vectorapt/linux-storage-administration/README.md

 ## Documentation

-Screenshots demonstrating each major stage of the project (disk detection, partitioning, mounting, swap configuration, and persistence after reboot) are available in the **documentation/** folder.
+Screenshots demonstrating each major stage of the project (disk detection, partitioning, mounting, swap configuration, and persistence after reboot) are available in the documentation folder.

 ---